duccss/PearlPlus/README.md

 In Zenith run `plugins download https://github.com/duccss/PearlPlus/releases/download/2.0.0/PearlPlus-2.0.0.jar` or download the [lastest build](https://github.com/duccss/PearlPlus/releases/latest) and place the jar file in your proxys plugin folder.

+This plugin **WILL NOT WORK** unless a correct `chatschema` is set in Zenith.
+Most vanilla servers like 2b2t and Constantiam don't require you to set one but other servers with custom whisper builders for example 9b9t will need one.
+Please check the wiki [here](https://wiki.2b2t.vc/Commands/#chatschema).
+You might also need to set the whisper command for the server you're playing on using `extraChat whisperCommand <command>` to allow the bot to whisper back.

 ### Management Commands

 #### You can use either `pp` or `pearlplus`